liutianlin0121/liutianlin0121.github.io/_posts/2021-05-01-angles-between-random-vectors.md

 toc: false
 layout: post
 title: The expected angle between two isotropic random vectors
+summary: "Correcting a textbook typo to show that independent isotropic random vectors have an expected angle of π/2 in both 2D and high dimensions."
 ---

 In Section 3.2 of {% citet vershynin2018high %}, it was mentioned in the caption to Figure 3.4 that